Miniature Schnauzer Puppy Guide

 Bringing home a Miniature Schnauzer puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Miniature Schnauzer puppy gently and puppy-proof your home carefully.

-With a typical weight of 11-20 lbs and lifespan of 12-15 yrs, the Miniature Schnauzer requires thoughtful care tailored to their specific breed characteristics.
+Expect 11-20 lbs at maturity and 12-15 yrs of life with a Miniature Schnauzer; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 The Miniature Schnauzer has characteristics that distinguish it within its breed group — understanding these specifics guides better care decisions.

 Feeding Schedule